 President Duda is no doubt aware that his illustrious predecessor President Lech Kaczyński was assassinated by the DVD in that rigged plane crash in Smolensk in April 2010.
-That in turn followed the DVD’s crippling of Prime Minister Leszek Miller in a helicopter crash in December 2003.
+That, in turn, followed the DVD’s crippling of Prime Minister Leszek Miller in a helicopter crash in December 2003.
 Law and Justice (PiS) are well aware of the human cost of standing up to Brussels and Germany.
-Of course Brussels’ response was that PiS are taking the piss.
+Of course, Brussels’ response was that PiS is taking the piss.

 Diplock, arguably the rudest and most intemperate British judge since Judge Jeffreys, again no offense intended, pretended in a widely reported speech that British judges would obey a post-entry statute in conflict with community law.
 (Thankfully the little bastard, again no offense intended, snuffed it in 1985, not a moment too soon.)